DominikStiller/ptinsight/README.md

 ## Development Environment Setup

-Follow these steps to set up your development environment.
-Ubuntu 18.04 was used, but it should work with any Linux distribution.
+Follow these steps to set up your development environment on Ubuntu 18.04.
+Adapt the `apt` commands to your package manager for other Linux distributions.

 1. Install the Java 11 JDK
 ```